poteznyziomek/VBAMatrices/README.md

 <br>
 *Figure 20: The result.*

-The reader is encouraged is compute the product $`QR`$ and compare it with the input matrix.
+The reader is encouraged to compute the product $`QR`$ and compare it with the input matrix.